-Reviews: We’ve scoured Facebook, Google, Feefo, and TrustedReviews to gather and analyse hundreds of home staging course reviews, which we’ve shared with you on each individual courses page.
+Reviews: We’ve scoured Facebook, Google, Feefo, and TrustedReviews to gather and analyze hundreds of home staging course reviews, which we’ve shared with you on each individual course page.

-When deciding which is the best home staging course, we weight value aspect highly.
+When deciding which is the best home staging course, we weight value highly.

 Is Home Staging Certification Necessary?

 The one acceptable answer to this question is a simple “no”.